 What is Burmese Teak Flooring?

 Burmese teak is a sturdy hardwood with a rising market demand widely used in Singaporean homes.
 Myanmar is the country of origin for this exotic wood.
 It is regarded as the highest grade and best type of wood for flooring that ages nicely over time due to its adaptability and durability.
-Other common uses of Burmese teak aside from flooring include woodworking, indoor and outdoor furniture, and construction.
+Other common uses of Burmese teak besides flooring include woodworking, indoor and outdoor furniture, and construction.

 Knowing how to spot genuine Burmese teak is crucial since it is a luxury flooring material frequently with a higher price tag due to its superior quality.
 They can be identified, among other things, by their colour, grain or texture, scent, and water absorption.